Divya4879/Phases-of-Love/README.md

    Open index.html in your preferred browser to view the project locally.

+## Accessibility (ARIA)

+The Phases of Love website implements several accessibility features to ensure an inclusive experience for all users:

+### Semantic HTML
+- Uses semantic HTML5 elements for proper document structure
+- Implements proper heading hierarchy with `<h1>` for the main title
+- Uses `<main>` and `<section>` elements to organize content meaningfully

+### ARIA Labels and Roles
+- All heart icons have descriptive `aria-label` attributes explaining their phase of love
+- Musical note icon includes `aria-label="Toggle background music"`
+- Interactive elements have appropriate ARIA roles
+- Progress through phases is communicated via `aria-current` attributes

+### Color and Contrast
+- Maintains WCAG 2.1 compliant color contrast ratios
+- Visual information is not conveyed through color alone
+- Text remains readable against the gradient background

+### Audio Accessibility
+- Background music includes audio controls
+- Audio can be paused/played using keyboard controls
+- Volume controls are keyboard accessible
+- Audio does not autoplay without user consent

+### Keyboard Navigation
+- All interactive elements are keyboard accessible
+- Focus indicators are clearly visible
+- Logical tab order is maintained throughout
+- Keyboard shortcuts are provided for main actions

+### Screen Reader Support
+- All images have descriptive alt text
+- Dynamic content changes are announced to screen readers
+- Progress through phases is properly communicated
+- Text alternatives for visual transitions

+### Responsive Design
+- Content scales appropriately at different zoom levels
+- Layout remains functional on various screen sizes
+- Touch targets are appropriately sized for mobile users

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.